fineanmol/plant-tree/README.md

-🌳 Updated on Tue, 06 May 2025 14:37:21 GMT
+🎋 Updated on Tue, 06 May 2025 16:40:40 GMT

-> "Simplicity is the soul of efficiency."
+> "Before software can be reusable, it first has to be usable."